rozumden/fmo-deblurring-benchmark/README.md

 Implement a function that takes as input image `I [w, h, 3]`, background `B [w, h, 3]`, bounding box of approximation FMO location, the required number of generated sub-frames `n` (temporal super-resolution), and an approximate object size.
 Your method should output temporal super-resolution mini-video of size `[w, h, 3, n]`.
 Optionally, if you want to evaluate trajectory accuracy, output the sub-frame object trajectory of size `[2, n]` or `None`.

-An example of a dummy algorithm that always outputs the input image:
+An example of a dummy algorithm that always outputs the input image and does not evaluate the trajectory accuracy:

 ```python
 def my_deblur(I,B,bbox,nsplits,radius):